Picking Out Outfits for a Headshot – A Guide to Appropriate Headshot Wardrobe

-If your outfit is too outlandish, you’ve already lost the engagement of the vast majority of people.
+If your outfit is too outlandish, you’ve already lost most people’s engagement.
 In short, it’s not your wardrobe that should tell people of your uniqueness; it is how well put together you look in your headshot.
 Don’t try too hard to stand out, especially using your wardrobe.

 A great tip is to buy clothes from stores with good return policies and return them after the photo shoot.
-It helps a great deal if your clothes look like they’re fresh off a clothing rack at, Ross, Marshall, JC Penny or Nordstrom Rack rather than a moth-infested closet.
+It helps greatly if your clothes look fresh off a clothing rack at Ross, Marshall, JC Penny, or Nordstrom Rack rather than a moth-infested closet.

 Go for that “new” look at all costs, but keep the tags on if you’re not interested in keeping the clothes afterward.
-However, it’s usually a good idea to keep the clothes you use in your headshots for audition purposes.
-If you can afford to keep them, then do so by all means.
+However, keeping the clothes you use in your headshots for audition is usually a good idea.
+If you can afford to keep them, then do so.

 You’ve probably seen medical headshots where the subject dons a white coat and a stethoscope.
 There’s nothing particularly illegal about that.
 It’s just that auditioners find costumes like these cheesy.
 It’s hard to be taken seriously if your first impression elicits a laugh.

 Please don’t wear a costume unless it is explicitly required for the audition.
 There is no role that you can’t audition for a nice sports coat or a crew neckline.
 Besides, wearing a costume limits your options.
 You can’t audition for anything else in a doctor’s uniform.
 Not even a role in a feature film.

 There is an exception to this rule.
 You can wear a costume only if you’re marketing a specific skill, such as in construction or security.

 Looking for the best studio for your professional headshot?